mobile app bar

 Kansas City Chiefs quarterback Patrick Mahomes (15) reacts after a touchdown during the second half against the Chicago Bears at GEHA Field at Arrowhead Stadium.

-Despite sharing the league with MVPs like Lamar Jackson (two), Aaron Rodgers (four), and Josh Allen (one), Patrick Mahomes stands above them as the clear-cut best quarterback in the NFL.
-The counting stats might not always show it, but when it comes to Super Bowls and head-to-head matchups, it’s hard to deny that this is the era of Mahomes.
-So, what exactly makes him so great?
+Despite sharing the league with MVPs Lamar Jackson, Aaron Rodgers, and Josh Allen, Patrick Mahomes stands above them as the clear-cut best quarterback in the NFL.
+The stats might not always highlight his supremacy, but when it comes to Super Bowls and head-to-head matchups, it’s hard to deny that this is the era of Mahomes.

 “He’s had 2 really tough Super Bowls… He’s just a tremendous field general, and he’s got a great ability,” Brady shared on PFF.
 The New England Patriots legend then pinpointed what that special ability is.